kkugosu/Uncertainty-Estimation/README.md

-# bayesian_neural_network
+# Bayesian neural network

-we have to check some point
+There are a few things we need to mention

-# noise assumption
+# Noise assumption

-in fitting problem, we don't have to use noise assumption, but in regression we gradually develop the model to make less error.
+In fitting problem, we don't need noise assumption, but when it comes to regression, we gradually train the model to make less error.

-noise assumption make it possible to update gradually. so in bayesian neural network, we assume there is noise between output F and target Y.
+Noise assumption make it possible to update gradually. so in bayesian neural network, we assume there is noise between output F and target Y.

 # parameter w to update